madhumardoor/AGRIVOICE/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to:
-Submit bug reports 🐞
+Submit bug reports,
-Suggest improvements 🌟
+Suggest improvements,
-Create pull requests 🔥
+Create pull requests.

 ## 📄 License
 This project is open-source under the MIT License.

 ## ✨ Credits
-Developed by Madhu M 🚀
+Developed by Madhu M